ORNL/SAGESim/README.md

  - `for` loops must use range iterator only.
 No 'for each' style loops.
  - `return` does not seem to work well either
  - `break` and `continue` are unsupported!
+ - Cannot reassign variables within `if` or `for` statements.
+Must be assigned at top level of function or new variable declared under subscope.